vuestorefront/vue-storefront/packages/core/docs/guide/user-profile.md

 ## Loading current user

-To access the data of the currently logged-in user, we can use another property of `useUser` called simply `user`.
+To access the data of the currently logged-in user, you can use the `user` property of `useUser` composable.

 ```js{8,16}
 import { useUser } from '{INTEGRATION}';